25 Famous Landmarks in Las Vegas, Nevada, Not to Miss

 This famous North American landmark is an arch-gravity dam on the border of Nevada and Arizona in the Black Canyon.
 You can walk around the dam and also take guided tours while enjoying the views of Black Canyon and Lake Mead.

-☂️ Experience the Hoover Dam with a tour
+☂️ Visit the Hoover Dam with an excursion

 National Atomic Testing Museum